KannonZenetism/zenetism-field-physics/field-physics/FP10-applied-consciousness-technology.md

 ### Phase 3: Collective Systems (Communities)

--   **Field Healing Centers:** A protocol for community healing circles using concentric rings of practitioners with varying coherence levels to amplify and distribute healing frequencies.
+-   **Field Healing Centers:** A protocol for community healing circles using concentric rings of practitioners with varying coherence thresholds to amplify and distribute healing frequencies.
 -   **Organizational Coherence Technology:** The application of FSM and GCA protocols in business or educational settings for morning syncs, decision-making, and conflict resolution.
 -   **Community Weather Monitoring:** The use of volunteer-run "neighborhood field stations" to track collective mood, synchronicity, and creative emergence, creating community climate reports.